Metric pairs and tuples in theory and applications: Applications

 \subsection{Hypernetworks}

 \mbox{} Recently, Needham and collaborators delved into the theory of \textit{hypergraphs} and \textit{hypernetworks} \cite{needham_original, needham2024}.
+A \textit{network} is a triple $(X,X,\omega)$, where $X$ is a set and $\omega\colon X\times X\to \RR $ is an arbitrary function.
 A \textit{hypergraph} is a pair $(X,Y)$ where $X$ represents the set of nodes and $Y$ is a collection of subsets of $X$, called hyperedges.
-Additionally, an \textit{hypernetwork} is a triple $(X,Y,\omega)$ such that $X$ and $Y$ are sets and $\omega\colon X\times Y\to\mathbb{R}$ is an arbitrary function.
+More generally, an \textit{hypernetwork} is a triple $(X,Y,\omega)$ such that $X$ and $Y$ are sets and $\omega\colon X\times Y\to\mathbb{R}$ is an arbitrary function.
+In particular, hypernetworks generalize networks, which arise as the special case $Y=X$ (see Example 2.8 of \cite{needham2024}).
 A hypergraph is an example of a hypernetwork where $\omega$ is the incidence function.